Co-Director: Ellen Daley, PhD, MPH

 Associate Director: Cheryl A. Vamos, PhD, MPH

-Dr. Cheryl Vamos is a Research Assistant Professor and the Associate Director for the Center for Transdisciplinary Research in Women's Health (CTR-WH).
+Dr. Cheryl Vamos is an Assistant Professor and the Associate Director for the Center for Transdisciplinary Research in Women's Health (CTR-WH).
 Past research has involved behavioral and psychosocial health issues in the areas of reproductive cancers, HPV in women and men, chronic diseases in marginalized female populations, state- and county-level needs assessments of women's health, and family planning policy.
 Her current research interests involve exploring the following inter-related methods, themes and lines of inquiry: transdisciplinary approaches to improving women's health; research on oral-systemic women's health across the lifespan (i.e. oral health and pregnancy; oral health and chronic diseases); dissemination and implementation science (i.e. research focused on narrowing the divide between the translation of women's oral-systemic research to practice); and team science.
 Previously, Dr. Vamos was a Program Manager and a Director at the Brant County Health Unit (BCHU) in Ontario, Canada, where she was responsible for overseeing epidemiological, research and evaluation activities.
 Dr. Vamos contributes her research, teaching and practical experiences in women's health and project management skills to the collaborative efforts of the CTR-WH.